cdapio/cdap/cdap-docs/developer-guide/source/getting-started/quick-start.rst

 Download, Install and Start CDAP
 ================================
-If you haven't already, download, install and start CDAP `following these instructions.
+If you haven't already, download, install and start CDAP :doc:`following these instructions. <standalone/index>`

-<insert-link>`__
+.. highlight:: console

 Downloading the Application
 ===========================